(VFORX) The One Beautiful Fund I Use to Invest for Our 2040 Retirement

 16. I like Vanguard funds as well.
 I’m just not a big fan of the target funds for myself because I do have a higher risk tolerance and want more exposure to international stocks than they offer.
 Target funds are a great fit for most people (especially those participating in 401k’s through their employer) though because it makes it simpler and maintenance free.

-17. Avatar Philip Taylor says:
+17. Philip Taylor Philip Taylor says:

 Thanks, Joe.
 You nailed it.
 It’s equally important to know your risk tolerance.
 By choosing the 2030 vs the 2040 you are instantly creating a more conservative portfolio, and if that’s what you’re more comfortable with then go for it.
 Great example.